Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 Like two dappled roads cutting through a dark forest, the dilemma branched before her.
 Should she take the safe path and say nothing?
 Or take the unknown path and risk leaving school grounds—which was surely against some rule—to forge a bond with a boy she had just met?

 In less time than it took a tongue of flame to flicker, she had made her decision—just like when flying.

 Rachel leaned forward and patted the back of the long leather seat on her steeplechaser, her eyes sparkling with glee.
 “Come on, Sigfried Smith.
 I’ll take you for a ride.”

 Rachel and Sigfried flew across the lawns, over the lily pond, and down the tree-lined pathway leading to the docks.
 Green boughs formed an arch above the mossy walkway.
 The sun shining through the leaves bathed them in a verdant light.

 The archway of a ruined castle loomed before them.
 Rachel shot through it, bursting into the brilliant sunlight.
 Grass-clogged steps led from the ruins of the ornate castle to the dock on the brown waters of the Hudson.
-In a burst of gold and scarlet, Lucky the Dragon flew up beside them.
+In a burst of gold and scarlet, the dragon flew up beside them.
 He moved effortlessly through the air, almost as if he were swimming.

 “Whoa!”
 Sigfried cried, holding onto her waist tightly.
 “This is incredible!
 Can we turn upside down?
 Can we spin?
 Can we twirl in a circle fast enough to churn milk into cheese?”